krauskopf/node-red-contrib-avr-yamaha/README.md

 - 2016-feb-20: 0.1.0 - Created node to read status of the receiver.
 - 2016-mar-04: 0.3.0 - GET and PUT nodes are working to read and write to the receiver.
 - 2016-mar-17: 0.4.0 - Input node emits new message on volume change, power mode and input change.
+- 2016-may-17: 0.5.0 - Fixed errors when writing some values like volume or tuner frequency.

 ## Credits
 - Sebastian Krauskopf (sebakrau)